-Campers will be tested via a PCR test both 3 & 5 days after arrival.
-We expect to receive results from this test the day after test collection.
-Because of in-camp testing, we will be able to let campers go mask free and mix with other cabins without restriction twice as fast as last year.
+Campers will be tested via a PCR test and an Antigen test on both Tuesday & Thursday of the first week.
+We expect to receive results from the PCR test the day after test collection.
+Because of in-camp testing, we will be able to let campers go mask free and mix with other cabins faster than last year.

 Anyone exhibiting symptoms will be tested with a rapid antigen test at camp.
-If the test is positive, the individual will be isolated until the results of a PCR test are available.
-If a PCR test is positive, the individual will continue to isolate and arrangements for them will be made to return home.
+If the test is positive, the individual will be isolated and retest and arrangements for them will be made to return home.